No. 7 Knights fall to DeSoto in 6A regional quarterfinals

 The teams played to an entertaining and tight 24-24 tie at halftime.
 Baskets were hard to come by, but the teams played clean, combining for just four turnovers.

-Punch hit a foul shot and Chatman threw down a dunk to start the second half.
+Punch hit a foul shot and Chatman threw down the dunk to start the second half.

-But DeSoto quickly erased that 27-24 deficit with a putback by Forman and a steal, dunk and three-point play by Davis.
+But DeSoto quickly erased the three-point deficit with a putback by Forman and a steal, dunk and three-point play by Davis.

-Moments later Chatman buried a 3 to pull the Knights within 32-31, but Jalon Thompson hit a 3 at the other end to start the game-turning run.
-At the other end, Cooper rebounded a Heights miss and threw a baseball pass the length of the floor to Ahmir Wall for a thunderous dunk that forced the Knights to call timeout.
+Moments later Chatman buried a 3 to pull the Knights within 32-31, but Jalon Thompson hit a 3 at the other end.
+On Heights' next possession, Cooper rebounded a Heights miss and threw a baseball pass the length of the floor to Ahmir Wall for a thunderous dunk that forced the Knights to call timeout.

-The Eagles were in the double bonus early and went 12 -of-15 at the foul line to keep the Knights at bay,
+The Knights just couldn't get enough stops to fully close the gap.
+DeSoto was 11-of-24 from the field in the second half.
+The Eagles were also in the double bonus early and went 12-of-15 at the foul line in the final period to keep the Knights at bay.
+DeSoto scored 18 of its 42 second-half points at the stripe.

+Heights cut the deficit to four twice in the final minute, but Wall countered with a big play each time, scoring on a drive and grabbing an offensive rebound and making a pair of foul shots.

-DeSoto will play Cypress Falls on Friday in the Region II semifinals.
+DeSoto will play Cypress Falls on Friday in the Region II semifinals on Friday in Lufkin.

 (0) comments